- See a full list of publications

 She has previously been Head of Group (People, Operations and Marketing) and Deputy Dean (Operations) at the school.

-Victoria’s research is based in the area of consumer behaviour.
-She focuses on two main areas of consumer behaviour: sustainable consumer behaviour and pub visiting consumer behaviour.
+Victoria’s research is based in the area of consumer behaviour where she studies pub consumers behaviour and sustainable consumer behaviour.

 As well as the above areas Victoria has examined pandemic consumer behaviour, used forging theory to examine consumer behaviour and has explored the use of marketing communications with older consumers.